freeCodeCamp/freeCodeCamp/docs/how-to-work-on-localized-client-webapp.md

-# How to Work on Localized Client Webapp

 The React-based client web app that powers our learning platform is built using Gatsby.
 It is translated into various world languages using [react-i18next](https://react.i18next.com/) and [i18next](https://www.i18next.com/).

 You can learn more about setting up the client application locally for development by following [our local setup guide here](how-to-setup-freecodecamp-locally.md).
 By default, the application is available only in English.